yitsushi/go-misskey/docs/patterns-and-structure.md

 }
 ```

-If the endpoint returns with an array, the return value should be an array too,
+If the endpoint returns with an array, the return value should be an array too.
-expect if it's reasonable to return with a single struct, for example, the
+Except if it's reasonable to return with a single struct, for example, the
 struct has functions like aggregator or filter, but based on the Misskey API,
-all request limit values has a upper bound of 100.
+all request limit values have an upper bound of 100.

-Example endpoint with array:
+Example endpoint with an array:

 ```go
 package something